marijnh/Eloquent-JavaScript/01_values.md

 The first two are `Infinity` and `-Infinity`, which represent the positive and negative infinities. `Infinity - 1` is still `Infinity`, and so on.
 Don't put too much trust in infinity-based computation, though.
-It isn't mathematically sound, and it will quickly lead to our next special number: `NaN`.
+It isn't mathematically sound, and it will quickly lead to the next special number: `NaN`.

 {{index NaN, "not a number", "division by zero"}}